Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 ## Search for an action

 *Workflows > Workflows > Tab OVERVIEW > Select workflow > Select version > Button NEW ACTION*
+*Workflows > Workflows > Tab OVERVIEW > Select workflow > Select version > Button Add next to a place*
 ![Search for an action](/Assets/Screenshots/ActindoWorkFlow/Workflows/SearchAction.png "[Search for an action]")

 The *Search for an action* window displays a list of all compatible actions for the selected place.

 - *Search for an action* (Search bar)
 Click this field (search bar) to enter the name of the action or a keyword to search for.
+For detailed information about creating an action, see [Create an action](ActindoWorkFlow/Operation/01_ManageWorkflows.md#create-an-action).

   > [Info] The list of actions is filtered for your keyword as you type.